- Sleek styling

 - Affordable price, but cheapness shows in places

-The Transit Connect was redesigned last year, and it now goes up against a much wider range of rivals, including the Chevrolet City Express, Ram ProMaster City, and Nissan NV200.
+The Transit Connect was redesigned a couple of years ago as a far more practical model than its car-with-a-box predecessor that ushered the nameplate into the American market.
+It squares off against an increasingly wide range of rivals, including the Chevrolet City Express, Ram ProMaster City, and Nissan NV200.

-Take what makes SUVs and vans so appealing, and omit much of what might turn you off, and you end up with the Transit Connect.
+Take what makes crossovers and minivans so appealing, and omit much of what might turn you off, and you end up with the Transit Connect.
 It's a great alternative to hefty full-size vans, yet definitely manages to dodge the stigma (and bloat) of modern, not-so-mini minivans.

 From a purely practical standpoint, the Transit Connect and Transit Connect Wagon get business done—with surprisingly good comfort and a tight, quiet interior.
 The front area feels, as in the Ford Escape, like the interior of a small car but elevated several inches—and with the raised roof on every model, more drivers will have more than a foot above their head.

 In three-row Wagon versions, the back-seat arrangement is impressive, with the second row split 60/40 and generously sized to fit adults; it has seatbacks that flip forward, then the entire seat folds forward and then deep into the floorwell, all with a continuous motion.
 The twin, third-row seats can be jockeyed fore and aft a few inches, while they fold flat and an extending shelf allows the cargo floor to be flush.